For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 piggy bank with graduate cap

-There's a lot wrong with the current state of Student Finance in the UK.
-But, broadly speaking, Student Loan repayments are pretty sound.
-That is until the flaws in the system mean you end up making repayments when you shouldn't.
+There's a lot wrong with the current state of Student Finance in the UK – including the risk of making repayments when you shouldn't.

 To start repaying your Student Loan, two things generally need to happen.
 First, you must have reached the first April after your graduation.
 And, secondly, you must be earning over the threshold for your repayment plan.

 In previous years, thousands of graduates have been owed a refund for over-repaying their loans.
-This lump sum of free cash averages a few hundred quid.
+This lump sum of free cash can sometimes be a few hundred quid.

-We've got a guide on how to check and claim your Student Loan refund, as well as why you probably won't end up having to pay it back again later.
+We've got a guide on how to check and claim your Student Loan refund.

 6. Check if you're owed a tax rebate